-There are two dates that every retailer, online or offline, looks forward to every year on the year: Amazon Prime Day and Black Friday.
+There are two dates that every Amazon retailer looks forward to every year, Amazon Prime Day and Black Friday.

-Amazon Prime Day is scheduled on the second Tuesday of July – it’s the second largest shopping day of the year after Black Friday (and Cyber Monday), despite being exclusive to Amazon Prime shoppers.
+Prime Day is the second largest shopping day of the year after Black Friday (and Cyber Monday), despite being exclusive to Amazon Prime shoppers.
 That’s never been an issue, however – anybody can take advantage of this special sale day from Amazon.

 Get Ready for Amazon Prime Day